dani3l0/Status/README.md

 python3 status.py
 ```

-### :whale: Docker (beta)
+### :whale: Docker (broken)

-Status may have trouble getting some information, as it works in an isolated environment.
-Some values might act weird or become unavailable.
+Status will act weirdly here.
+Docker seems not to support symlinks which app heavily relies on.

 ```
 # Clone the repo